-WASHINGTON SUBURBAN SANITARY
+WASHINGTON SUBURBAN SANITARY DISTRICT, MARYLAND

-DISTRICT, MARYLAND D PRINCE GEORGE'S COUNTIES, MARYLAND) ublic Improvement Refunding Bonds of 2020 Dated: Date of Delivery Due: June 1, as shown on the inside front cover Interest Payment Date: June 1 and December 1, beginning June 1, 2020 Denomination: \$5,000 or any integral multiples thereof Form: Registered, book-entry only through the facilities of The Depository Trust Company Optional Redemption: The Bonds are not subject to optional redemption prior to maturity.
+(MONTGOMERY AND PRINCE GEORGE'S COUNTIES, MARYLAND)

+\$278,350,000 I Public Improvement ands of 2020 \$47,545,000 Consolidated Public Improvement Bonds of 2020 (Second Series) (Green Bonds) Dated: Date of Deliver y Due: December 1, as shown on the inside front cover Interest Payment Date: June 1 and Dece ember 1, beginning June 1, 2021 Denomination: \$5,000 or any in ntegral multiples thereof Form: Registered, boo k-entry only through the facilities of The Depository Trust Company Optional Redemption: The Bonds maturing on or after December 1, 2031 are subject to redemption prior to maturity without premium.
 See "Description of the Bonds - Redemption Provisions."
-Sources of Payment and Security: Debt service on the Bonds is expected to be paid from revenues generated in the District from fees, charges, rates and assessments and other available funds.
-In the event of a deficiency of such revenues for the purpose of paying the principal of and interest on the Bonds, the Public Utilities Article of the Annotated Code of Maryland provides that the county councils of Montgomery County and Prince George's County shall impose ad valorem taxes upon all the assessable property within the District.
-See "Summary of District Ad Valorem Taxes and Other Charges and Revenues Therefrom."
-To date, ad valorem tax revenues have not been required from such counties to pay debt service on any of the Commission's outstanding bonds.
-Purpose: The proceeds of the Bonds will provide funding for (i) the refunding of the Refunded Bonds (as defined herein) and (ii) the payment of costs of issuance related to the Bonds.
-Bond Counsel: McKennon Shelton & Henn LLP Financial Advisor: Wye River Group, Incorporated Paying Agent, Bond Registrar and Escrow Deposit Agent: The Bank of New York Mellon Trust Company, N.A.
+Sources of Payment and Security: from fees, char deficiency of su Bonds, the Pub county councils valorem taxes the Bonds is expected to be paid from revenues generated in the District riges, rates and assessments and other available funds.
+In the event of a nich revenues for the purpose of paying the principal of and interest on the lic Utilities Article of the Annotated Code of Maryland provides that the sof Montgomery County and Prince George's County shall impose ad upon all the assessable property within the District.
+See "Summary of orem Taxes and Other Charges and Revenues Therefrom." orem tax revenues have not been required from such counties to pay debt of the Commission's outstanding bonds.
+Purpose: the construction transmission may and the acqui enlargement, or or operate the w f the Bonds and investment earnings thereon will provide funding for (i) in or reconstruction of water supply facilities, water supply lines and ains, sewage disposal facilities, sewer collection mains and trunk sewers, sition of land or equipment for, or the construction, remodeling, replacement of any office or operating building necessary to administer vater and sewer systems in the District, and (ii) certain projects designated cts" and (iii) the payment of costs of issuance related to the Bonds.
+Green Bonds: on has designated the projects to be funded by the proceeds of the Second "Green Projects" and the Second Series Bonds as "Green Bonds."
+Bond Counsel: McKennon She lton & Henn LLP Financial Advisor: Wye River Gro up, Incorporated Paying Agent and Bond Registrar: The Bank of Ne w York Mellon Trust Company, N.A.